Frequently Asked Questions

 If I match with a program lender, will I receive a loan?

-Due to a limited amount of funding availability and the high volume of applications expected, it is anticipated that not all applicants will be able to receive a loan.
-Further, please note that submitting an application is not an indication of eligibility and does not mean that a loan will be approved or funded.
-More information will be requested in your application with your lender to determine your loan eligibility.
-The time it takes to process an application will depend on the volume of applications received by the matched community lender.
+Due to a limited amount of funding availability and the high volume of pre-applications expected, it is anticipated that not all pre-applicants will be able to receive a loan.
+Further, please note that submitting a pre-application is not an indication of eligibility and does not mean that a loan will be approved or funded.
+More information will be requested in your full application with your matched lender to determine your loan eligibility.
+The time it takes to process a pre-application will depend on the volume of pre-applications received by the matched community lender.

 What information will be required to apply for a loan from the Washington Small Business Flex Fund 2?